We are searching for

 Car depreciation is the loss in value of a car over time.
 It can be caused by many factors, including wear and tear, age, mileage, and even the economy.

 There are a few things you can do to minimize car depreciation.
 First, choose a car less likely to lose value quickly (such as a Toyota or Honda).
 Second, keep your car in good condition – regular servicing and maintenance will help it retain its value better.
 Finally, avoid purchasing modified cars or making aftermarket modifications to your vehicle – these often lose value quicker than unmodified ones.
-This is typically because you limit the buyer pool for that vehicle as it will only appeal to a much smaller demographic.
+This depreciation of a car is typically because you limit the buyer pool for that vehicle as it will only appeal to a much smaller demographic.

 Finally, how well a car is maintained can affect its depreciation rate.
 If you regularly service your car and keep it in good condition, it will retain its value better than one that isn't well-maintained.